yy/dviz-course/w06-fundamental-2/lab.md

       ...
     </body>

-Inside each `div` open `script` tags and write D3 code to select the `div`, append an SVG canvas of a particular size.
+Inside each `div`, open `script` tags and write D3 code to select the `div`, append an SVG canvas of a particular size.
+This will create the spaces to draw the rectangles.
 Ensure that for all `divs`, the same dimensions are used:

     <div id="bar1">
     <script type="text/javascript">